 We calculated Deffs for 88 means and proportions using both the total sample and specialty subgroups.
 In general, estimated Deffs were close to one, but ranged from .88 to 1.07.
 The mean and median were both equal to 1.02.
 Because other variables or subgroups might produce different results, we recommend use of specialized software programs such as SUDAAN when using the 2008 Physician Survey, or complex survey routines that are available in more commonly used software packages such as SAS or Stata.
-Appendix C provides examples of how to set up such programs for the 2008 physician survey.
+This means that you need to have variables that capture the sample design, which are available only on the Restricted Use File.
 In lieu of using software designed to accommodate complex surveys, users are recommended to increase their variance estimates by 3% when calculating significance levels.
 Three percent instead of 2% was chosen in order to be conservative.
 A three percent increase in variance is equivalent to a 1.5% increase in standard errors.